Cavendish Motor Services

 Cavendish Motor Services was a bus operator running within the Borough of Eastbourne and the surrounding area such as Polegate and Hailsham.
 It was the sister company of Renown Coaches of Bexhill.
 The buses ran in a distinctive green and cream livery, similar to the pre-1968 Southdown Motor Services livery.

 In January 2009, Cavendish Motor Services were sold to the Stagecoach Group, along with rival bus company Eastbourne Buses.
-The launch of a combined network branded as Stagecoach in Eastbourne was delayed following a lengthy enquiry by the Competition Commission, which finally permitted this in October 2009.
+The launch of a combined network branded as Stagecoach in Eastbourne was delayed following a lengthy inquiry by the Competition Commission, which finally permitted this in October 2009.
 Cavendish's parent company, Renown Coaches, has retained its separate identity and ownership.

 History

 Cavendish Motor Services started operations on 13 March 2006.

 Initially they ran just two routes: